Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 2

 Nuggets vs. Suns Betting Trends

-- The Nuggets average 115.8 points per game (12th in the league) while giving up 112.5 per contest (eighth in the NBA).
-They have a +273 scoring differential overall and outscore opponents by 3.3 points per game.
+- The Nuggets outscore opponents by 3.3 points per game (scoring 115.8 points per game to rank 12th in the league while allowing 112.5 per outing to rank eighth in the NBA) and have a +273 scoring differential overall.

-- The Suns' +170 scoring differential (outscoring opponents by two points per game) is a result of putting up 113.6 points per game (17th in NBA) while giving up 111.6 per contest (sixth in league).
+- The Suns put up 113.6 points per game (17th in league) while allowing 111.6 per contest (sixth in NBA).
+They have a +170 scoring differential and outscore opponents by two points per game.

-- The teams combine to score 229.4 points per game, 0.4 more points than this matchup's total.
+- These two teams score a combined 229.4 points per game, 0.4 more points than this matchup's point total.

-- These teams give up 224.1 points per game combined, 4.9 points fewer than this matchup's total.

 - Denver has won 44 games against the spread this season, while failing to cover or pushing 38 times.

-- Phoenix has covered 42 times in 82 chances against the spread this season.
+- Phoenix has put together a 42-39-1 record against the spread this year.

 Nuggets Player Props